Methane sensing in the mid-IR using short wave IR photon counting detectors via non-linear interferometry

-This paper proposes a novel method for short range methane sensing based on sensing without detection.
-Formerly exploited for imaging\cite{Lemos_2014,Cardoso_2018}, this technique makes use of high-correlated light sources in a nonlinear interferometer to collect phase and amplitude images of an object, by detecting light that never interacted with it.
-Recently, this methodology has been extended for several applications like spectroscopy\cite{Lee_2020}, microscopy\cite{Kviatkovsky_2020,Kviatkovsky_2022}, quantum holography\cite{Topfer_2022}, optical coherence tomography\cite{Machado_2020,Vanselow_2020} and terahertz sensing \cite{Kutas_2020}.
-Methane exhibits a series of strong narrow ($\sim$GHz) absorption lines in the mid-infrared (MIR), with up to one hundred times greater than at short wave infrared (SWIR), but MIR light detection is quite challenging due to thermal noise background and low-efficiency detectors.
-Sensing without detection enables a two-colour system that is particularly useful in this case because it allows illumination of the gas at a wavelength for which it has a high absorbance and detection at a wavelength where low-noise and efficient detectors are available.
+This paper exploits a novel method for short-range methane sensing adapting the concept of `imaging with undetected light' schemes, first exploited in \cite{Lemos_2014,Cardoso_2018}.
+This technique makes use of quantum correlated light sources in a nonlinear interferometer to collect phase and amplitude images of an object, by detecting light that never interacted with it.
+Recently, this methodology has been extended for several applications like spectroscopy\cite{Lee_2020,Chiara_2021}, microscopy\cite{Kviatkovsky_2020,Kviatkovsky_2022}, quantum holography\cite{Topfer_2022}, optical coherence tomography\cite{Machado_2020,Vanselow_2020} and terahertz sensing \cite{Kutas_2020}.
+Methane exhibits a series of strong narrow ($\sim$GHz) absorption lines in the mid-infrared (MIR), with up to one hundred times greater absorption than at short wave infrared (SWIR).
+However, MIR light detection is quite challenging due to thermal noise background and low-efficiency detectors.
+Here we introduce a `gas sensing with undetected light' scheme that enables us to probe the detailed gas absorption spectrum with narrowband laser at MIR wavelengths where methane has a high absorbance while detection is carried out at a wavelength where low-noise and efficient detectors are available.
 Our technique involving a narrowband laser allows high-resolution spectroscopy beyond that of Fourier transform spectroscopy based non-linear interferometry\cite{Chiara_2021}, where the resolution misses these fine details.
 Our method could enable long-range sensing for outdoor applications, as the sample doesn't need to be inside an ultra-stable interferometer (see approach in section \ref{sec:SNR}).